TagRanger®

 Pairing a Relay Controller to a Finder

-To pair a Relay Controller to a Finder firstly find the Relay Controller device you wish to pair in the Devices tab and click on the 3-dots icon on the right hand side.
-The settings menu for the Relay Controller will then pop-up where you can select the "Pair" sub-menu.
-This will then pop-up the "Pair" sub-menu, listing all available Finder devices eligible for pairing with the Relay Controller.
-Select the Finder with which you wish to pair your Relay Controller for the pairing to take effect.
+Find the Relay Controller device you wish to pair in the Devices tab and click on the 3-dot menu on the right hand side.
+Select the "Pair" sub-menu which will display the available Finder devices eligible for pairing with the Relay Controller.
+Select the Finder you wish to pair with your Relay Controller.

 Note that your Finder need not be powered nor attached for the pairing to work.